Russia's Presidential Election Observers Were Pressured And Intimidated

 As Vladimir Putin won a fourth term on Sunday, reports have surfaced of election observers being harassed and intimidated that day and in the days leading up to the vote.

-More than 1,300 foreigners reportedly served as election monitors in the presidential election which took place on March 18 and yielded a predicted win for Putin.
+More than 1,300 foreigners reportedly served as election monitors in the presidential election, which took place on March 18 and yielded a predicted win for Putin.
 Many observers came from places and political backgrounds that are friendly to the Russian government in an attempt "to create an international stamp of approval for the vote," reported The Guardian.

 Sputnik, a Kremlin-backed news outlet, reported that observers judged the election to be "fair and transparent."
 But numerous independent media outlets found observers who said they saw violations.

-A month before Russia's presidential election, observer David Kankiya was informed by the police that his car may have been used to commit a crime, Reuters reported.
+A month before Russia's presidential election, observer David Kankiya was informed by the police that his car might have been used to commit a crime, Reuters reported.
 He was detained, charged with disobeying police and sent to jail for five days.
 "I was detained and charged on a false pretext," Kankiya told the news agency.
 "It's political pressure."

 Police say Kankiya didn't produce identification during a routine check.